mjz-smu/codelab_instructions/README.md

 Iperf is a tool that is used to measure network throughput using TCP or UDP streams.
 It supports multiple threads streaming data simultaneously.
 It has a variety of parameters that can be set to test and optimize throughput.

 ### netperf
 Netperf contains several different test types.
 We can use TCP_RR to test network latency or TCP_STREAM to test network throughput.
 Though it doesn't support multiple streaming threads, we can get around this by running multiple instances of netperf in parallel.
 It also supported UDP latency and throughput tests.
-With netperf, we can get data at a very fine granularity with its histograms.
+With netperf, we can get data at a very fine granularity with its data histograms.

 We tend to use a combination of all three benchmark tools when doing our network benchmarks to make sure they agree with each other.